forflo/gCodeMusic/README.md

 of 2 mm/s.
 The printer would exacly need 55 seconds to complete this operation.

+**Conclusion**
-You can easily see now where this is going.
-As you can set the parameters of `G1` in such a way as to precisely control the velocity and the distance of a movement along a certain axis, you can control the operation frequency of the stepper motors as well as the actual time to complete a movement.
+As you can
+set the parameters of `G1` in such a way as to precisely control the velocity and the distance of a movement along a certain axis, you can control the operation frequency of the stepper motors as well as the actual time to complete a movement.

-Now, with **frequency and timing** probably being the very definition of music, we can start to have som fun!
+Now, with _frequency and timing_
+being the very essence of music, let's show some some examples!

 ## Usage

-Lets start with a trivial but comprehensive example:
+Let's start with a trivial but comprehensive example:

 ```Haskell
 BeginSheet :-: